botman/docs/testing.md

 }
 ```

+### assertReplyIn
-`assertReplyIn` asserts that bot reply with message from given array.
-Helpful if your bot uses random answer generator.
+The `assertReplyIn` method asserts that the chatbot replies with one message from the given array.
+This is helpful if your bot uses random answers.

 ```php
 public function testBasicTest()